andwang1/BrainSurfaceTK/README.md

 <img src="https://github.com/andwang1/BrainSurfaceTK/blob/master/img/meshcnn_data.png?raw=true" width="450" height="263" />

 Please additionally place a file called *meta_data.tsv* in the *models/MeshCNN/util* folder.
-This tab-seperated file will be used to read in additional labels and features into the model.
+This tab-separated file will be used to read in additional labels and features into the model.
 The file should contain columns participant_id and session_id, which will be concatenated to form a unique identifier of a patient's scan.
 This unique identifier must be used to name the data files in the datasets/ folder structure described above.
 E.g. a *meta_data.tsv* file might look like this: